 To further facilitate cooperation between EU Delegations and the EUNIC network, the Joint Guidelines: EUNIC – European External Action Service – European Commission partnership were co-authored and published.
 These guidelines advise colleagues working in EU Delegations and EUNIC clusters worldwide on how to design effective working relationships in order to deliver cultural relations projects.

-Joint cultural relations projects and programmes between EUNIC clusters and EU Delegations are currently being implemented in eight countries: Bolivia, Democratic Republic of the Congo, Egypt, Jordan, Senegal, Sudan, Tunisia and Ukraine.
+Joint cultural relations projects and programmes between EUNIC clusters and EU Delegations are currently being implemented in eight countries: Bolivia, Cuba, Democratic Republic of the Congo, Egypt, Jordan, Peru, Senegal, Sudan, Tunisia and Ukraine.

 European Spaces of Culture